CAE Frequently Asked Questions

 How can multiple-choice questions test the ability to solve real-world problems?

 Psychometricians - experts in test development - prefer this form of question to the less sophisticated and more subjective essay question.

 Who writes the CAE exam?

-The CAE Item-Writing Committee, composed of qualified CAEs, writes the exam questions on the competencies in the CAE exam content outline.
+The CAE Item-Writing Committee, composed of qualified CAEs, writes the exam questions reflective of the competencies in the CAE exam content outline.

-The CAE Exam Committee, composed of qualified CAEs, uses the content outline to develop each CAE examination.
-Following the content outline, they use questions from a question bank to develop each examination.
+The CAE Exam Committee, composed of qualified CAEs, uses the content outline to develop each CAE examination form.
+Following the content outline, they use questions from a question bank to develop each examination form.